abergs/ideasofanders/_posts/2020-11-23-passwordless-api.md

     document.getElementById('passwordless-signin').addEventListener('click', PasswordlessSignin);
 </script>
 ```
-Similar to when registering a client, we need to add some backend code to verify what user signed in.
+Similar to when registering a client, we need to add some backend code to verify the token and user.

 ```csharp